Methyl bromide destruction & recapture

 Reducing methyl bromide emissions

-With China’s recent request for methyl bromide efficacy data, there is an urgent need to develop the efficacy data sets for both phosphine and methyl bromide.
-The request from the Chinese for efficacy data to support the reduction in methyl bromide treatment rates is a significant advance and indicates that Chinese authorities are prepared to consider the proposal.
-This data will be developed using the research matrix formulated within the first year of the programme.
+Work continues to develop the efficacy data sets for both phosphine and methyl bromide.
+The request from Chinese authorities for efficacy data to support the reduction in methyl bromide treatment rates is a significant advance and indicates that they are prepared to consider the proposal.
 This approach to systematically determining the required data will produce enduring data that can be used to inform future fumigant research.

 At this stage the technology has only been used to treat single logs, and plans are being developed to produce a multi-log rig.
 If successful, Joule Heating shows potential for use on high quality logs and is particularly suited to small ports such as Nelson.